- Created on the 4 March, 2017.

 Normetanephrine is a catecholamine metabolite of norepinephrine and it is formed through the action of catechol-O-methyl transferase on norepinephrine.
 Cells that are found to be derived from neuroendocrine tumors (for example pheochromcytoma) can produce catecholamines that are secreted episodically using vesicles into the blood stream.
 However, there are a small portion of the catecholamines which can be metabolised inside the cells into their corresponding catecholamines metabolites and these are namely metanephrine, normetanephrine and 3-methoxytyramine.
 These catecholamines can be continuously secreted at low levels into the blood stream.

-The minimum sensitivity level of normetanephrine (NM) in urine using this human normetanephrine ELISA kit was approximately 23 ng/ml.
-The dynamic assay range for this kit is 30 – 3,000 ng/ml.
+The minimum sensitivity level of normetanephrine (NM) in urine using current human normetanephrine urine ELISA kit was approximately 23 ng/ml.
+The dynamic range for this assay is 30 – 3,000 ng/ml.

 - Evaluation of a urinary metanephrines reagent kit: an automated approach.
 Singapore Med J. (2008) 49 (6): 454-7.
 Thevarajah M.T., et al.

 - Comparison of plasma metanephrines measured by a commercial immunoassay and urinary catecholamines in the diagnosis of pheochromocytoma.
 Scand J Clin Lab Invest.
 (2011) 71 (8): 695-700.
 Christensen T.T., et al.